watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/google-custom-search/README.md

 - Add step 5.
   - Change "without conditions" to "with conditions", and set "Ran successfully" to "true"
-  - Set the `extension_result` variable to the expression `${step_123_result_1} = null`
+  - Set the `extension_result` variable to the expression `${step_123_result_1}=null`
   - Set "And then" to "End the action".
-  - This step clears the search results to help prevent exceeding [session state size limitations](https://github.com/watson-developer-cloud/assistant-toolkit/tree/master/integrations/extensions/starter-kits/watson-discovery#limit-on-size-of-search-results).
+  - This step clears the search results from memory to help prevent exceeding [session state size limitations](https://github.com/watson-developer-cloud/assistant-toolkit/tree/master/integrations/extensions/starter-kits/watson-discovery#limit-on-size-of-search-results).

 ![Setup Search 5](./assets/search-step-5.png)<br>